 For a moment, Harold was startled.
 I used his surprise to pick up a small kitchen knife.
 My hand was shaking, but we both knew I'd hurt him if I had too.
 I wasn't called crazy for nothing.

 Harold put up his hands, feigning defeat.
 But his eyes.
 I could see them.
-Usually, they were mahogany.
+Usually, there were mahogany.
 Warm, like a fireplace.
-Now, they were... they were copperish.
-Flaming and hot.
+Now, they were... they were liquid pennies.
+Burning, and sometimes they flared a blue-ish color or a bright silver, the way a fire looks if you sprinkle in magnesium or copper.
 Magical, hypnotizing, and uncontrollable.
 The color seemed to be seeping from his pupils, mixing and swirling with my father's brown eyes.
-His pupils.. they shrank as I stared.
+His pupils.. they shrank as I stared, their blackness racing to border his iris's, like the thick black outlines in a coloring book, until only a pinprick of darkness remained in the center.

 "Honey, Sam.
 Put down the knife.
 We can talk this out.."
 His voice, alluring, so persuasive.
 Like maybe he was right.